Loading packages -------------------------------------------------------------

 # Function to extract game history

-process_moves <- function(p) {
+<- function(p) {

-chss <- Chess$new() # Initialize a new chess object
+process_moves <- Chess$new() # Initialize a new chess object

-chss$load_pgn(p) # Load the PGN notation into the chess object
+chss $load_pgn(p) # Load the PGN notation into the chess object

 chss$history_detail() # Extract detailed history of the game